 Unlike our top-rope belay test, where we will help you adapt your hand-sequence to the Gri-Gri, for the lead test we expect you to be proficient with the Gri-Gri before challenging the test.
 So, start having your partner down climb routes to get used to letting out slack correctly.
 We can even lend you a Gri-Gri to practice (without a climber) yarding out rope quickly.
 Of course, you can also learn with us and take a lead course and learn the ins and outs of Gri-Gri use in the gym.
 It's not hard, it just takes some practice.
 See our post Belaying with a GRIGRI earlier this month for more info on the mechanics of belaying.

-We will be pre-booking the lead tests, and you'll have to find a partner to take the test with you.
+We will be pre-booking the lead tests, [turns out this didn’t work well, we know do them when available] and you'll have to find a partner to take the test with you.
 For all our long-time friends and members, we will be running some mega-test sessions to get as many of you up and running as possible during our opening months.